Checklist for Parents

 There is no application deadline, but we encourage students to apply online in the fall semester of their senior year, after the completion of all standardized testing.
 Senior scores are usually the most competitive scores on the application, so we suggest prospective students plan to take the ACT or SAT as a senior (September or October is the best time for the admissions cycle).

-An essay and recommendation letters are not required.
+Recommendation letters and resumes are not required.
 Unless we have requested this information for a specific reason, there is no need to submit these items.
+Students do have the opportunity to list special awards, achievements, or activities and we highly recommend they complete the optional personal statement on "why they want to attend Mines".

 Senior Year, Fall Semester - Decision letters